sisinflab/Ducho/README.md

 Once you have familiarized with Ducho, you can use it for your own datasets and custom multimodal feature extractions!
 Please refer to the official [documentation](https://ducho.readthedocs.io/en/latest/) where all modules, classes, and methods are explained in detail.

 You may also consider to take a look at this [guideline](config/README.md) to better understand how to fill in your custom configuration files.

+### How write the Configuration
+### How change the Configuration
+the argv
+is used to overwrite a config dictionary, it is a list of tuples key value where each entry is a String that needs to be write in this
+way: ’key=value’.
+As the config dictionary is built of other nested dictionaries, the key is used also to describe the path within to follow, to do so the ’.’ is used as a discerning.
+I.e ’key1.key2.key3’